segabl/pd2-sh-complements/README.md

 - Low Blow
   - Changed crit damage multiplier to a static 3x multiplier

-*The crit damage multiplier used the headshot multiplier, which made crits too effective against enemies like Bulldozers and Cloakers.*
+*The crit damage multiplier uses the headshot multiplier, which made crits too effective against enemies like Bulldozers and Cloakers.*
 *Making the multiplier static will keep their strength against regular units but slightly nerf them against enemies with high headshot multipliers*

 - Unseen Strike